If prostate cancer returns

-If your PSA levels start to rise and the cancer has not spread beyond the prostate, this may mean you still have cancer cells in the prostate area.
-If this happens, you may be given more treatment, known as salvage treatment.
+Sometimes prostate cancer does come back after treatment, which is known as a recurrence.
+If your PSA level starts to rise and the cancer has not spread beyond the prostate, this may mean you still have cancer cells in the prostate area.
+If this happens, you may be monitored with regular blood tests or you may be offered further treatment, which is known as salvage treatment.

-If you originally had surgery, you may be given radiotherapy.
-If you had radiotherapy, surgery may not be offered, as the side effects are more severe following previous radiotherapy.
-However, you may be offered ADT or another form of treatment.
+Your options will depend on the treatment you had.
+If you had surgery, you may be offered radiation therapy, and if you had radiation therapy, you may be offered ADT.
 If the cancer has spread beyond the prostate, ADT is usually recommended.
-Sometimes people have palliative treatment to ease their symptoms.
+Surgery may be an option in some cases.
+You may be offered palliative treatment to ease symptoms.

 It is possible for the cancer to come back in another part of your body.
-In this case, you may have treatment that focuses specifically on the area of your body where the cancer has returned.
-Call Cancer Council 13 11 20 for more information.
+In this case, you may have treatment that focuses on the area where the cancer has returned.
+Talk to your doctors about the options.
+You can also call Cancer Council 13 11 20 for more information.